Marital rape: Problems in prosecuting marital rape

 Another problem results from prevailing social norms that exist.
-Thus, if the norms within a society do not see spousal rape as worthy violative of social norms, marital rape laws are unlikely to produce successful prosecutions.
+Thus, if the norms within a society do not see spousal rape as violative of social norms, marital rape laws are unlikely to produce successful prosecutions.
 For example, in Mali, it is considered unthinkable for a woman to refuse her husband's sexual demands; far from being seen as an act of abuse of a wife, marital rape is seen as an incident provoked by the wife who refused to perform her duty: for instance one survey found that 74% of women in Mali said that a husband is justified to beat his wife if she refuses to have sex with him.